Kairzhan/DUGKS-GPU/README.md

 ## Examples

 ### Channel flow
 In this example turbulent flow in the channel is considered.
-Shear velocity based Reynolds number is Re_{\tau}=180.
-For this case, perturbed initial values for distribution function are provided and can be downloaded from the [remote dataset](https://newshub.sustech.edu.cn/en/html/202007/26934.html).
+Shear velocity based Reynolds number is **Re<sub>τ</sub>=180**.
+For this case, perturbed initial values for distribution function are provided and can be downloaded from the [Zenodo dataset](https://zenodo.org/doi/10.5281/zenodo.10377131).
+After downloading the file [ddf00000000.dat.gz](https://zenodo.org/records/10377132/files/ddf00000000.dat.gz?download=1) place it to the directory from which simulation will be started later.
+Note that this directory should also contain executable **main** and **config.txt** files.
 Main parameters which control this simulation are (see config.txt):

 ```
 restart=1